AndyObtiva/glimmer/README.markdown

 Notice how `Red::Composite` became `red__composite` with double-underscore, which is how Glimmer Custom Widgets signify namespaces by convention.

-Custom Widgets have the following attributes available to call from inside the `#body` method:
+Custom Widgets have the following attributes (attribute readers) available to call from inside the `#body` method:
 - `#parent`: Glimmer object parenting custom widget
 - `#swt_style`: SWT style integer.
 Can be useful if you want to allow consumers to customize a widget inside the custom widget body
 - `#options`: a hash of options passed in parentheses when declaring a custom widget (useful for passing in model data) (e.g. `calendar(events: events)`).
-Custom widget class can declare option names (array) with `.options` method as shown below (not to be confused with `#options` instance method for retrieving options hash containing names & values)
+Custom widget class can declare option names (array) with `.options` method as shown below, which generates attribute readers for every option (not to be confused with `#options` instance method for retrieving options hash containing names & values)
 - `#content`: nested block underneath custom widget.
 It will be automatically called at the end of processing the custom widget body.
 Alternatively, the custom widget body may call `content.call` at the place where the content is needed to show up as shown in the following example.

+Additionally, custom widgets can call the following class methods:
+- `.options`: declares a list of options by taking an option name array (symbols/strings).
+This generates option attribute readers (e.g. `options :orientation, :bg_color` generates `#orientation` and `#bg_color` attribute readers)
+- `.option`: declares a single option taking option name and default value as arguments (also generates an attribute reader just like `.options`)

 **Content/Options Example:**